Beanie-Brick-Band/leopard/apps/vscode-extension/README.md

 1. Open vscode under the apps/extension directory
 2. Run vscode's debugger (or press the F5 key).
 This will open up a new vscode instance with the extension downloaded
+3. go to the output tab and select the output for eventlogger

 ## Features